In This Article

 The takeaway, for Trying and for everyone reading

-The workplace version of cancer support has a specific shape: quiet, specific, practical, weekly rather than daily, and continuing through the long stretch after treatment ends.
-You will not be the coworker who got it wrong if you keep the relationship intact, ask specific questions, send specific things, and remember her on the dates the world has forgotten the illness exists.
+You will not be the coworker who got it wrong.
+Not if you keep the relationship intact, ask specific questions, send specific things, and remember her on the dates the rest of the world has already forgotten the illness exists.

-You will be the coworker she remembers when she gets her five-year clean scan, which is what we want every single person reading this to live to receive.
+Do that, and you will be the coworker she thinks of when she gets her five-year clean scan.
+Which is exactly what I hope every single person reading this lives to receive.

 Frequently asked questions